| |

 chancel and the tower are almost exactly contemporary.

-know this?
-Mortlock records that in 1966 a workman
+How do we know this?
+Sam Mortlock records that in 1966 a

-restoring the chancel discovered that the wall at the
+workman restoring the chancel discovered that the wall at

-east end was partly hollow.
-The inner plaster was broken
+the east end was partly hollow.
+The inner plaster was

 artistic quality.
 Now set in a pointed arched alcove on